 - Begin your CGU application.

-The overall commitment is 4 years: an 18-month MA and Credential program, and a subsequent 3-year commitment to teaching in an Alliance school.
+The overall commitment is 4 years: an 18-month MA and Credential program, and a subsequent 3-year commitment to teaching in an qualifying high-need school, and a 2-year induction program during the first two years as the teacher of record.

-Fall & Spring Semesters: Fellows will work full-time as residents in schools, attend graduate and clinical coursework on Saturdays, and participate in a Clinical Practicum at an Alliance school site (with their resident coaches and other Alliance colleagues).
+Fall & Spring Semesters: Fellows will work full-time as residents in schools, attend graduate and clinical coursework online during the week, participate in an online Clinical Practicum once monthly in community with mentor teachers, and attend optional in-person experiences at CGU once monthly on Saturdays.

-Summer Term: Fellows will take master’s electives and a capstone course.
+Summer Term: Fellows will continue their master’s coursework and particiapte in a capstone course to complete their Ethnographic Narrative Project/MA Thesis.

-Subsequent Fall & Spring Semesters: Induction coursework, including a monthly Special Topics in Social Justice course, that leads to a permanent California Teaching Credential.
+Subsequent Two Years of Fall & Spring Semesters: Induction coursework that leads to a permanent California Teaching Credential.

-Because the living stipends are funded through a grant with specific parameters, anyone who does not complete three years in Alliance schools will need to repay the living stipend.
+Because the living stipends are funded through a grant with specific parameters, anyone who does not complete three years in a qualifying high-need school will need to repay the living stipend.
+Accommodations are available for special circumstances.

 Teachers who completed residency programs notably outperformed novice and veteran teachers from other pathways by their fourth year teaching, especially with marginalized students (Papay, et al., 2011).
 The gradual release of responsibility within a residency is based on medical education models, and prepares teacher candidates to understand the complexity of teaching before taking responsibility for students.